-When a participant uses the services of a PPO network (In-Network) health care provider, the participant is responsible for paying the applicable Deductible and Coinsurance on the discounted fees for medically necessary services or supplies, subject to the Plan's coverage, limitations, and exclusions.
+When a participant uses the services of a PPO network (In-Network) health care provider, the participant is responsible for paying the applicable cost-share (Deductible, Copay, and/or Coinsurance) on the discounted fees for medically necessary services or supplies, subject to the Plan's coverage, limitations, and exclusions.

-If you receive medically necessary services or supplies from an In-Network provider, you will pay a lower Coinsurance than if you received those services or supplies from a health care provider who is not in the PPO network (Out-of-Network).
-In-Network providers have agreed to accept the Plan's payment (plus any applicable Coinsurance you are responsible for paying) as payment in full.
-The In-Network health care provider generally deals with the Plan directly for any additional amount due.
+If you receive medically necessary services or supplies from an In-Network provider, you will pay a lower cost than if you received those services or supplies from a health care provider who is not in the PPO network (Out-of-Network).
+In-Network providers have agreed to accept the Plan's payment (plus any applicable cost-share you are responsible for paying) as payment in full.
+The In-Network health care provider generally deals with the Plan or its designee directly for any additional amount due.